Welcome to the Environmental Science & Geoscience Career Community!

 - Many companies offer internships, volunteer experiences, or early career development programs specifically designed for students and recent graduates.
 These opportunities provide hands-on experience, mentorship, and the chance to work on real-world projects.

-- Students should also explore summer camps, research internships, REU programs, scholarships, and fellowships in environmental science or geosciences.
+- Students should also explore summer camps, research internships & programs, REU programs, scholarships, and fellowships in environmental science or geosciences.

 - Check out the “Gain Experiences” section on this page to browse real-world volunteer projects with real organizations!